TonnoBelloSnello/microrabbit/README.md

 Create a `Client` instance with the following parameters:

 - `host`: RabbitMQ server URL
+- `instance_id`: Unique identifier for the client if not provided it will be generated automatically (optional)
 - `plugins`: Path to the plugins folder (optional)
 - `connection_type`: Connection type `str (NORMAL, ROBUST)` or `CONNECTION_TYPE`(optional)
 - `connection_options`: Connection options `ConnectionOptions` (optional)